-The Belfast East site recorded far higher 99.9 percentile 15 minute mean SO_2 concentrations in 1999, 2000 and 2001 than during April 2002 to January 2003 when the Springhill site has been in operation.
-Therefore it is likely that although the concentrations recorded by the monitor in Strabane are well below the SO_2 15 minute mean objective, that this period of monitoring is unrepresentative of the norm.
+The Belfast East and Derry sites recorded far higher 99.9 percentile 15 minute mean SO_2 concentrations in 1999, than during April 2002 to April 2003 when the Springhill site has been in operation.
+Therefore it is likely that this period of monitoring is unrepresentative of the norm.

-^{} It is estimated that in 1999, Springhill Park would have recorded a 99.9 percentile 15 minute mean SO_2 concentration of approximately 155 $\mu g/m^3$.
+It is estimated that in 1999, Springhill Park would have recorded a 99.9 percentile 15 minute mean SO_2 concentration of approximately 128.5 μ g/m3.
 This figure has been used to bias correct the modelled results.